METALS-Shanghai copper drops for fourth day as trade worries persist

 “Copper prices are still struggling to find a direction as trade negotiations will take a long time ...
 Meanwhile more smelting capacity in China is expected to be launched if the market agrees to hike treatment and refining charges,” said analysts from CITIC Futures in a note in Mandarin.

-* Three-month copper on the London Metal Exchange fell 0.8 to $6,142 a tonne by 0132 GMT, extending losses from the previous session.
+* Three-month copper on the London Metal Exchange fell 0.6 percent to $6,139.5 a tonne by 0726 GMT, extending losses from the previous session.

 * Chinese Economy: China’s services sector grew at its quickest pace in five months in November thanks to an uptick in new orders, a private survey released on Wednesday showed, although the outlook for businesses over the next year worsened for the third month.